Special Educational Needs and Disabilities at our school

 Interventions are managed and monitored by the SENCO through Class Provision Maps.
 Provision Maps provide information about:

-- Agency support such as Educational Psychologist
+- Agency support such as The Specialist Support Teacher.

 - Who is responsible for delivering the intervention